freedomofpress/securedrop-protocol/README.md

 The server cannot keep too many messages with the current configuration, as more than a few thousands at a time would be too much to compute reasonable time.
 Messages needs either to be deleted upon read or to automatically expiry (after a few days maybe).
 In case of expiration, that expiration should have a degree of randomness, otherwise the expiration time would be the same of a submission date in the context of minimizing metadata.

 ### Denial of service
-In having no accounts, it might be easy to flood the service, either of unwanted messages, or of bogus responses to challenges that would lead to significant waste of CPU resources.
+In having no accounts, it might be easy to flood the service of unwanted messages or of fetching requests that would be heavy on the server CPU.
 Depending on the individual *Newsroom* previous issues and threat model, classic rate limiting such as proof of work or captchas (even though we truly dislike them) could mitigate the issue.

 ### Minimize logging
 To minimize logging, ans mix traffic better, it could be reasonable to make all endpoints the same and POST only and remove all GET parameters.
 An alternative solution could be to implement the full protocol over WebSockets.